 By the end, your vision will be functioning close to 100%.
 You may still need to be extra careful with your eyes until your doctor has cleared you.

 Think that LASIK sounds like the right procedure for you?
-Schedule a LASIK consultation at Washington Eye Physicians & Surgeons in Chevy Chase, MD today!
+Schedule a free LASIK consultation at Washington Eye Physicians & Surgeons in Chevy Chase, MD today!